GadgetSeed/gadgetseed/README.md

    ```

    The serial terminal can enter each command as a command shell.
-   For information about the command shell, see:
+   See below for the command shell.

    [shell/SHELL.md](shell/SHELL.md)

 # Running on PC Linux (Ubuntu)

 You can run the GadgetSeed emulator on PC Linux.
 The GadgeSeed emulator is an experimental implementation.
-There is instability in the operation.
+There is an unstable part in the operation.
-Use the following command to install the packages required to build the emulator.
+Install the packages required to build the emulator with the following command.

 ```sh
 sudo apt install -y ncurses-dev libasound2-dev aptitude sudo aptitude install -y libgtk2.0-dev
 ```

-## Configuration and Build
+## Configuration and build

-To run the emulator, select "emu" when selecting a system in the configuration.
+To run the emulator, select "emu" when selecting the system in the configuration.
-You can build GadgetSeed again from the configuration with the following command:
+You can build GadgetSeed from the configuration again with the following command.

 ```sh
 make reset
 make
 ```

-## Run
+## execution

-You can run the GadgetSeed emulator with the following command:
+You can run the GadgetSeed emulator with the following command.

 ```sh
 ./gadgetseed
 ```

-# Document
+# document

-You can create a Document for GadgetSeed with the following command:
+You can create a GadgetSeed document with the following command:

 ```sh
 make docs
 ```

-The Doxygen document file is generated below.
+The Doxygen document file will be generated below.

 [docs/html/index.html](docs/html/index.html)

-See below for configuration items for building systems and developing applications.
+Please refer to the following for configuration items for system construction and application development.

 [configs/CONFIG.md](configs/CONFIG.md)

-# License
+# license

 [MIT](LICENSE.txt)

-# Author
+# author

 Takashi SHUDO([takashi.shudo@nifty.com](mailto:takashi.shudo@nifty.com))